spacebarchat/docs/docs/setup/server/updating.md

 After downloading the new version, go through the setup guide as normal again:

-!!! error "Do not run `npm run sync:db` with existing databases!
-You may suffer dataloss!"

 ```bash
 # Install any new javascript packages
 npm i